February 19, 2019:

 N.L. owners were pressuring Smith to weigh moving the franchise, with Toronto or New Orleans the favored destinations.
 But Joseph B. Danzansky, the head of Giant supermarkets and president of the D.C.
 Board of Trade, was determined to get a major league team back in Washington.
 He had tried in vain to buy the Senators from Bob Short to block the move to Dallas-Fort Worth.

-Before Danzansky headed to San Diego, he had persuaded City Council Chairman Gilbert Huhn to get touch with Bavasi, author Gary Sarnoff wrote in the December 2018 Squibber, the newsletter of SABR’s Bob Davids chapter.
+Before Danzansky headed to San Diego, he had persuaded City Council Chairman Gilbert Huhn to get touch with Bavasi, author Gary Sarnoff wrote in the December 2018 Squibber, the online newsletter of SABR’s Bob Davids chapter.
 “Bavasi would be very interested in a Washington proposal,” Huhn reported.
 Arthur “Dutch” Bergman, manager of the Armory Board and RFK Stadium, also spoke to Bavasi, Sarnoff wrote.
 “He told me he would be interested in more details about the stadium rental,” Bergman said.

 Now, Danzansky was part of a committee that included Edward Bennett Williams, owner of D.C.’s National Football League team, that was ready to make an offer to buy and relocate the Padres.
 Bavasi said publicly that the team was not for sale, but clearly that would not be the case for long.
 Shirley Povich wrote in the Washington Post that a move of the Padres to D.C. was not impossible for the 1972 season, but Smith decided to stick it out in San Diego.
 Even so, the D.C. committee kept in touch with Padres ownership although the team would remain in San Diego through the ’73 season, finishing last in the division twice more.